jonsquared/sooper-js/README.md

 	test.func1(); //2
 	test.func2(); //4

-###Testing
+###Testing and Building

-Tests are written as jasmine tests and configured for the karma test runner.
-To run the tests, navigate to the tests directory and run:

-	karma start karma.config.js --single-run

-###Building

-The build is configured for Grunt.
-The first time building, run the following steps on the command line:
+This project is configured for Grunt.
+The first time testing or building, run the following steps on the command line at the root of the project:

-To be able to run grunt on the command line:

 	npm install -g grunt-cli

-To install all required grunt plugins by this project:

 	npm install

+To run the tests (karma using PhantomJS set to autoWatch), run:

+	grunt test

-To build soop, run:
+To build soop.js, run:

 	grunt